dzuvic/jtsgen/doc/source/Usage.rst

         String getSomeString();
     }

-When compiling this class a complete ES module including a valid package.json is generated in the source output folder for a later deployment into a npm compatible repository.
-Although this feature is not tested in any way.
+When compiling this class a complete ES module including a valid ``package.json`` is generated in the source output folder for a later deployment into a npm compatible repository.

-Hint: Don't use jtsgen-processor as a compile time or runtime dependency.
-Either get you build system to use the javac annotation class path or excluding it from the transitive dependencies, e.g. using compileOnly in Gradle or optional in Maven.
+Hint: Don't use the ``jtsgen-processor`` as a compile time or runtime dependency.
+Either get you build system to use the ``javac`` annotation class path or excluding it from the transitive dependencies, e.g. using ``compileOnly`` in Gradle or ``optional`` in Maven.

 The generated sources are currently beneath the java source output folder.
-The output can be redirected using the regular -s option of javac.
+The output can be redirected using the regular ``-s`` option of javac.